 If your only Chase Ultimate Rewards points-earning card is the Chase Freedom Flex, you’ll earn a return of 5 cents per dollar when spending in bonus categories.
 However, depending on which other Chase Ultimate Rewards points cards you have, you can redeem those points through the Chase Travel Portal for up to 1.5 cents each.
 That means you can receive a return of up to 7.5 cents per dollar toward travel.
 Read our Chase Freedom Flex review.

 Best for grocery purchases

-The current welcome bonus for Amex Blue Cash Everyday is $200 cash back after you spend $1,000 in purchases in the first three months of account opening.
-Cash back rewarded in the form of statement credits.
+The current welcome bonus for Amex Blue Cash Everyday is earn 20% back on Amazon.com purchases on the card within the first six months of card membership, up to $150 back.
+Plus, earn $100 back after you spend $2,000 in purchases on the card within the first six months of card membership.
+Cash back received in the form of statement credits

 Along with this solid welcome offer, cardholders will earn (terms apply):

 - 3 % cash back at U.S. supermarkets (up to $6,000 in purchases per calendar year, then 1%)

 - 2% cash back at U.S. gas stations and select U.S. department stores

 - 1% back on all other eligible purchases